hanabi/hanabi.github.io/README.md

 * If someone gives a play clue to a card that is currently unplayable, then they could be telling YOU to play a card.
 Normally, this would indicate a prompt.
 But, what if you have no clued cards in your hand or no clued cards that apply to the situation?
 They can't possibly be prompting you, so what are they doing?
 This is called a *Finesse*.
 In this situation, you should blindly play your left-most unclued card.
 Then, the other player will play the card that was directly clued.
 This way, your team will have gotten 2 plays with only 1 clue, which is very efficient.
 * The position that a player's left-most unclued card is in is called *Finesse Position*.
 * For example, on the first turn of a 3-player game:
-  * Alice clues Cathy red, which highlights her red 2.
+  * Alice clues Cathy red, which touches her red 2.
   * Next, it is Bob's turn.
 Bob sees that, with this weird red clue, Cathy has just been signaled that she has the red 1.
 Oh no!
 Cathy is going to misplay that on the next turn!
 What could Alice have been thinking!
 Oh wait - something must be in Bob's hand to make that red 2 playable.
 This must be the *Finesse* convention, so he blindly plays his left-most card and it is the red 1.
   * Next, Cathy plays her red 2.
 * **Note that *Prompts* take priority over *Finesses*!** Do not blindly play your left-most card if the situation can apply to any of the clued cards in your hand.